ronniewang/blog/Spring-Data-Solr/tutorial-two.md

 solr.solr.home=
 ```

-Second, we must configure the build profiles of our Maven build and use filtering to replace replace the variables included in our resources.
-We can do this by following these steps:
+Second, we must configure the build profiles of our Maven build and use filtering to replace replace the variables included in our resources. 步骤如下：

 1. Create a single profile called dev and ensure that it is the default profile of our build.
 2. Declare a property called build.profile.id and set its value to ‘dev’.
 3. Create a filter that reads the profile specific configuration file and replaces the variables found from our resources with the actual property values.

-We can finish the steps one and two by adding the following profile configuration to the profiles section of our POM file:
+在POM文件中的profiles元素下加入下面的profile配置：

 ```xml
 <profile>